dimova17/data_science/README.md

 # data_science
-Data science with Python and R
+Data science labs with Python and R